Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Analytic results and Algorithmic advances of the Bubble PQMC

 We sample the operators $H_{a}$, with $a\in \{J, h, K\}$ by evaluating

 where $c\equiv {\{ a_1,a_2,\cdots, a_{2m} \}}$ is a configuration representing a set of operators in $2m$ projection space, the configuration weight is given as

 and the estimator is

 In principle, the PQMC framework is basis-independent.
-In practice, however, the choice of basis is critical for constructing a trial wavefunction that, when acted upon by the operator $H_a$, avoids branching, and ensures the weights $\mathcal{W}_c$ remain non-negative thereby circumventing the sign problem.
-As demonstrated in Ref.~\cite{InglisEntanglement2013}, the $\sigma_z$ basis meets these requirements, leading to an algorithm with overall computational complexity scaling as $\mathcal{O}(m)$.
-However, precise calculation of the Rényi EE, which is recognized as an exponential observable~\cite{zhangIntegral2024}, often necessitates specialized techniques like the incremental approach to overcome severe statistical instability in direct sampling~\cite{zhouIncremental2024,zhangIntegral2024, liaoUniversal2025}.
-Applying this incremental technique within the conventional $\sigma_z$ basis PQMC framework for computing the EE of the TFIM entails a significant increase in computational complexity.
-As we analyze below, the total cost escalates disadvantageously to $\mathcal{O}(m^2 + mN)$, which severely restricts the system sizes for which reliable EE analysis is feasible.
+In practice, however, the choice of basis is crucial for constructing a trial wave function that, when acted upon by the operator $H_a$, prevents branching of the update line and ensures the weights $\mathcal{W}_c$ remain non-negative—thereby circumventing the sign problem.
+As shown in Ref.~\cite{InglisEntanglement2013}, the $\sigma_z$ basis satisfies these requirements for conventional observables such as energy and correlation functions, leading to an algorithm whose computational complexity scales as $\mathcal{O}(m)$.
+However, precise calculation of the EE—which is known to be an exponential observable~\cite{zhangIntegral2024}—often requires specialized techniques such as the incremental approach to overcome severe statistical fluctuations in direct sampling~\cite{zhouIncremental2024,zhangIntegral2024, liaoUniversal2025}.
+Applying the incremental approach requires incorporating the sampled value of the SWAP operator into the update weights.
+However, within the conventional $\sigma_z$ basis PQMC framework, the sampled value of the SWAP operator can only be evaluated in the middle slice of the projection space.
+Consequently, implementing the incremental technique for computing the EE of the TFIM in this basis leads to a substantial increase in computational cost.
+As we analyze below, the overall scaling rises unfavorably to $\mathcal{O}(m^2)$, which severely limits the system sizes for which reliable EE calculations are feasible.

 To enable accurate EE calculation for considerably larger systems, thereby allowing more robust finite-size scaling and credible revelation of universal properties, we introduce a new PQMC framework formulated in a {\it bubble basis}.
-As shown below, when combined with the incremental technique, our bubble basis PQMC substantially reduces the computational overhead to $\mathcal{O}(mP)$, where $P$ scales as a power-law in the linear system size $L$ in the FM phase and at the critical point, but remains $\mathcal{O}(1)$ in the PM phase, as shown in Fig.~\ref{fig:fig5}.
-This improvement dramatically enhances the efficiency of precise EE computations.
+As shown below, when combined with the incremental technique, our bubble basis PQMC substantially reduces the computational overhead to $\mathcal{O}(mP)$ where $P$ scales as a power-law in the linear system size $L$ in the FM phase and at the critical point, but remains $\mathcal{O}(1)$ in the PM phase, as shown in Fig.~\ref{fig:fig5}.
+This improvement arises because the sampled value of the SWAP operator can be evaluated in any projector slice.
+This advancement dramatically enhances the efficiency of precise EE computations.
+Below we explain the concept of the bubble basis.